How to measure bra size at home for the perfect fit every time

 How to measure bra size without a measuring tape

 But don't fret if you don't have a tape measure - not all bra fitters are fans of using tape measures.
-And Katie of Curvy Kate believes, particularly with bigger boobs that using a tape measure can cause inaccuracies and suggests that virtual fittings - something that largely emerged because of the pandemic is a better option.
+And Katie believes, particularly with bigger boobs that using a tape measure can cause inaccuracies and suggests that virtual fittings - something that largely emerged because of the pandemic is a better option.

-"Drop the measuring tape, it can be very tempting to use a measuring tape to get your bra size from home BUT this can be an unreliable way to get the correct size.
+"(I say) Drop the measuring tape, it can be very tempting to use a measuring tape to get your bra size from home, BUT this can be an unreliable way to get the correct size.
 The reason being everyone has a different tension on the tape and the bigger the boobs, the harder to wrap around!"

 "Virtual bra fittings require you to wear your best fitting bra (no matter how terrible it is, but underwired is preferred), the virtual bra fitter will then walk you through the steps to help you identify the best fit and recommend bra shapes and styles to suit you but to also ones which you want to wear.
-Curvy Kate also offers follow up appointments so that you can try on your new bras to check the fit."
+Curvy Kate also offers follow-up appointments so that you can try on your new bras to check the fit."

 A number of retailers now offer virtual fitting appointments to help customers find the right size and fit.

-Best virtual bra fitting services to try
+Best branded virtual bra fittings and guides to try

 - Virtual bra fittings at Curvy Kate